rachelyeshurun/HumanActivityRecognition/CodeBook.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ####The Variables
-There are 68 variables in this data set
+There are 68 variables in this data set:

-1. activity.name  - one of 6 possible: WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING
+1. activity.name  - one of 6 possible categories: WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING

-2. subject - each subject is numbered: 1 through 30
+2. subject - numerical identification of each subject.
+Range is 1 through 30.

-3-68 tBodyAcc-mean()-X, tBodyAcc-mean()-Ym tBodyAcc-mean()-Z etc. See below for complete list of names.
+3. ..
+68  tBodyAcc-mean()-X, tBodyAcc-mean()-Ym tBodyAcc-mean()-Z etc. See below for complete list of names.

-The original data was limited - only measurements on the mean and standard deviation were analysed.
+From the original data which had 561 measurements,  only measurements on the mean and standard deviation were analysed.

 These variables were chosen by selecting from the original variable names only those with 'mean()' or 'std()' in their name.